WATCH SOON: Experts answer your questions on ‘Coronavirus House Calls’ | May 2

 Emergency medicine physician, healthcare advocate for women & underrepresented groups

 Dr. Dara Kass is a tireless ER doctor and advocate for underrepresented groups in healthcare policy and medical leadership.
+She is also a Yahoo News Medical Contributor.
 As the Founder of FemInEM, Dr. Kass is a leader in building a community for women in emergency medicine.

 She is a graduate of SUNY Downstate Medical School and Kings County Hospital’s residency program.
 Previously the director of undergraduate medical education at NYU, she now serves as an Associate Professor of Emergency Medicine at Columbia University Center in NYC.
 She has been recently featured on CNN, The New York Times, Chicago Tribune and Vogue.